 Social interactions such as likes, shares and comments in various social networks can be tracked as below.
-This, again, is tracked in a similar way as with screen views but the social prefix is used when the default tracker. isPrefixing() option is enabled.

 '''

-TrackHelper.track().socialInteraction("Like", "Facebook").target("Game").
+TrackHelper.track().socialInteraction("Like", "Facebook").with(tracker);

-→with(tracker);

 '''

-- An interaction (required) defines the social interaction, e.g. "Like". - A network (required) defines social network associated with interaction, e.g. "Facebook" - A target (optional) the target for which this interaction occurred, e.g. "My Piwik PRO app".
+- An interaction (required) defines the social interaction, e.g. "Like". - A network (required) defines social network associated with interaction, e.g. "Facebook"